Ismail-Ats/Asus-Rog-Fan-Switcher/README.md

-# 🎮 ASUS ROG Fan Switcher
+# 🎮 ASUS ROG Fan Switcher + A top bar live fan mode indicator !

 A lightweight Bash script for switching fan modes on older ASUS ROG laptops using the `asus-nb-wmi` kernel interface.